Skip to main content

 There are two kinds of earn rates:

-• Flat earn rate that offers the same number of points across the board for all types of spending – ideal for those who prefer simplicity and whose spending doesn’t skew to particular categories.
+• Base earn rate that offers the same number of points across the board for all types of spending – ideal for those who prefer simplicity and whose spending doesn’t skew to particular categories.

 • Bonus earn rate that offers a higher return on specific categories like gas, groceries, or dining.
 To maximize rewards, you should ensure that any revved-up bonus categories match your spending patterns.